A win for sense experience!

 February 5, 2014

 Against my better judgment, I decided to watch part of the Nye/Ham debate last night.
-For the uninitiated, Ken Ham is an influential leader within the Young Earth Creationism (YEC) movement, for decades now, wherein science and history are selectively determined according to one’s prior commitments, not the objectivities of nature itself.
-It is eerily similar to traditional Mormon apologetics and historiography.
-Bill Nye is the beloved “Science Guy” from our childhood, teaching untold numbers of kids about the excitement and adventure of exploring our world.
-He is not a religious man, but he manages to uphold the intelligibility of creation better than his YEC adversaries.
+For the uninitiated, Ken Ham is an influential leader within the Young Earth Creationism (YEC) movement, for decades now.
+Science and history are selectively determined according to one’s prior commitments, not the objectivities of nature itself.
+Ham’s YEC is eerily similar to traditional Mormon apologetics and historiography.
+His opponent, Bill Nye, is the beloved “Science Guy” from our childhood, teaching untold numbers of kids about the excitement and adventure of exploring our world.
+Nye is not a religious man, but he manages to uphold the intelligibility of creation better than his YEC adversaries.

 From the bit I observed of the debate, I was pleasantly surprised by Nye’s cogency and demeanor.
 YEC apologists have deftly honed their “skills” over decades of mastering misdirection and red herrings, so I was not sure if Nye would be prepared.
 If Tyler Francke’s review of the debate is accurate, as I have no reason to doubt, then Nye was prepared and handled himself well throughout the debate.
 This is a win for sense experience!
 I am not a Thomist, but we all need a little Aristotle.